NOUIY/aws-cdk-guide/v2/constructs.md

 # AWS CDK Constructs<a name="constructs"></a>

-Constructs are the basic building blocks of AWS Cloud Development Kit \(AWS CDK\) applications\.
-A construct is a component within your application that represents one or more AWS CloudFormation resources and their configuration\.
-You build your application, piece by piece, by importing and configuring constructs\.
+Constructs are the basic building blocks of AWS Cloud Development Kit (AWS CDK) applications.
+A construct is a component within your application that represents one or more AWS CloudFormation resources and their configuration.
+You build your application, piece by piece, by importing and configuring constructs.

 ## Import and use constructs<a name="constructs-import"></a>

-Constructs are classes that you import into your CDK applications from the [AWS Construct Library](libraries.md#libraries-construct)\.
-You can also create and distribute your own constructs, or use constructs created by third\-party developers\.
+Constructs are classes that you import into your CDK applications from the [AWS Construct Library](libraries.md#libraries-construct).
+You can also create and distribute your own constructs, or use constructs created by third-party developers.

-Constructs are part of the Construct Programming Model \(CPM\)\.
-They are available to use with other tools such as CDK for Terraform \(CDKtf\), CDK for Kubernetes \(CDK8s\), and Projen\.
+Constructs are part of the Construct Programming Model (CPM).
+They are available to use with other tools such as CDK for Terraform (CDKtf), CDK for Kubernetes (CDK8s), and Projen.

-Numerous third parties have also published constructs compatible with the AWS CDK\.
-Visit [Construct Hub](https://constructs.dev/search?q=&cdk=aws-cdk&cdkver=2&offset=0) to explore the AWS CDK construct partner ecosystem\.
+Numerous third parties have also published constructs compatible with the AWS CDK.
+Visit [Construct Hub](https://constructs.dev/search?q=&cdk=aws-cdk&cdkver=2&offset=0) to explore the AWS CDK construct partner ecosystem.

-## Construct levels<a name="constructs_lib_levels"></a>
+## Construct levels<a name="constructs-lib-levels"></a>

-Constructs from the AWS Construct Library are categorized into three levels\.
-Each level offers an increasing level of abstraction\.
-The higher the abstraction, the easier to configure, requiring less expertise\.
-The lower the abstraction, the more customization available, requiring more expertise\.
+Constructs from the AWS Construct Library are categorized into three levels.
+Each level offers an increasing level of abstraction.
+The higher the abstraction, the easier to configure, requiring less expertise.
+The lower the abstraction, the more customization available, requiring more expertise.

-**Level 1 \(L1\) constructs**  <a name="constructs_lib_levels_one"></a>
+**Level 1 (L1) constructs**  <a name="constructs_lib_levels_one"></a>
-L1 constructs, also known as *CFN resources*, are the lowest\-level construct and offer no abstraction\.
-Each L1 construct maps directly to a single AWS CloudFormation resource\.
-With L1 constructs, you import a construct that represents a specific AWS CloudFormation resource\.
-You then define the resource’s properties within your construct instance\.
+L1 constructs, also known as *CFN resources*, are the lowest-level construct and offer no abstraction.
+Each L1 construct maps directly to a single AWS CloudFormation resource.
+With L1 constructs, you import a construct that represents a specific AWS CloudFormation resource.
+You then define the resource’s properties within your construct instance.
-L1 constructs are great to use when you are familiar with AWS CloudFormation and need complete control over defining your AWS resource properties\.
+L1 constructs are great to use when you are familiar with AWS CloudFormation and need complete control over defining your AWS resource properties.
-In the AWS Construct Library, L1 constructs are named starting with `Cfn`, followed by an identifier for the AWS CloudFormation resource that it represents\.
-For example, the `[CfnBucket](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_s3.CfnBucket.html)` construct is an L1 construct that represents an `[AWS::S3::Bucket](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-s3-bucket.html)` AWS CloudFormation resource\.
+In the AWS Construct Library, L1 constructs are named starting with `Cfn`, followed by an identifier for the AWS CloudFormation resource that it represents.
+For example, the `[CfnBucket](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_s3.CfnBucket.html)` construct is an L1 construct that represents an `[AWS::S3::Bucket](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-s3-bucket.html)` AWS CloudFormation resource.
-L1 constructs are generated from the [AWS CloudFormation resource specification](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-resource-specification.html)\.
-If a resource exists in AWS CloudFormation, it'll be available in the AWS CDK as an L1 construct\.
-New resources or properties may take up to a week to become available in the AWS Construct Library\.
-For more information, see [AWS resource and property types reference](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-template-resource-type-ref.html) in the *AWS CloudFormation User Guide*\.
+L1 constructs are generated from the [AWS CloudFormation resource specification](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-resource-specification.html).
+If a resource exists in AWS CloudFormation, it'll be available in the AWS CDK as an L1 construct.
+New resources or properties may take up to a week to become available in the AWS Construct Library.
+For more information, see [AWS resource and property types reference](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-template-resource-type-ref.html) in the *AWS CloudFormation User Guide*.

-**Level 2 \(L2\) constructs**  <a name="constructs_lib_levels_two"></a>
+**Level 2 (L2) constructs**  <a name="constructs_lib_levels_two"></a>
-L2 constructs, also known as *curated* constructs, are thoughtfully developed by the CDK team and are usually the most widely used construct type\.
-L2 constructs map directly to single AWS CloudFormation resources, similar to L1 constructs\.
-Compared to L1 constructs, L2 constructs provide a higher\-level abstraction through an intuitive intent\-based API\.
-L2 constructs include sensible default property configurations, best practice security policies, and generate a lot of the boilerplate code and glue logic for you\.
+L2 constructs, also known as *curated* constructs, are thoughtfully developed by the CDK team and are usually the most widely used construct type.
+L2 constructs map directly to single AWS CloudFormation resources, similar to L1 constructs.
+Compared to L1 constructs, L2 constructs provide a higher-level abstraction through an intuitive intent-based API.
+L2 constructs include sensible default property configurations, best practice security policies, and generate a lot of the boilerplate code and glue logic for you.
-L2 constructs also provide helper methods for most resources that make it simpler and quicker to define properties, permissions, event\-based interactions between resources, and more\.
+L2 constructs also provide helper methods for most resources that make it simpler and quicker to define properties, permissions, event-based interactions between resources, and more.
-The `[s3\.Bucket](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_s3.Bucket.html)` class is an example of an L2 construct for an Amazon Simple Storage Service \(Amazon S3\) bucket resource\.
+The `[s3.Bucket](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_s3.Bucket.html)` class is an example of an L2 construct for an Amazon Simple Storage Service (Amazon S3) bucket resource.
-The AWS Construct Library contains L2 constructs that are designated stable and ready for production use\.
-For L2 constructs under development, they are designated as experimental and offered in a separate module\.
+The AWS Construct Library contains L2 constructs that are designated stable and ready for production use.
+For L2 constructs under development, they are designated as experimental and offered in a separate module.

-**Level 3 \(L3\) constructs**  <a name="constructs_lib_levels_three"></a>
+**Level 3 (L3) constructs**  <a name="constructs_lib_levels_three"></a>
-L3 constructs, also known as *patterns*, are the highest\-level of abstraction\.
-Each L3 construct can contain a collection of resources that are configured to work together to accomplish a specific task or service within your application\.
-L3 constructs are used to create entire AWS architectures for particular use cases in your application\.
+L3 constructs, also known as *patterns*, are the highest-level of abstraction.
+Each L3 construct can contain a collection of resources that are configured to work together to accomplish a specific task or service within your application.
+L3 constructs are used to create entire AWS architectures for particular use cases in your application.
-To provide complete system designs, or substantial parts of a larger system, L3 constructs offer opinionated default property configurations\.
-They are built around a particular approach toward solving a problem and providing a solution\.
-With L3 constructs, you can create and configure multiple resources quickly, with the fewest amount of input and code\.
+To provide complete system designs, or substantial parts of a larger system, L3 constructs offer opinionated default property configurations.
+They are built around a particular approach toward solving a problem and providing a solution.
+With L3 constructs, you can create and configure multiple resources quickly, with the fewest amount of input and code.
-The `[ecsPatterns\.ApplicationLoadBalancedFargateService](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_ecs_patterns.ApplicationLoadBalancedFargateService.html)` class is an example of an L3 construct that represents an AWS Fargate service running on an Amazon Elastic Container Service \(Amazon ECS\) cluster and fronted by an application load balancer\.
+The `[ecsPatterns.ApplicationLoadBalancedFargateService](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_ecs_patterns.ApplicationLoadBalancedFargateService.html)` class is an example of an L3 construct that represents an AWS Fargate service running on an Amazon Elastic Container Service (Amazon ECS) cluster and fronted by an application load balancer.
-Similar to L2 constructs, L3 constructs that are ready for production use are included in the AWS Construct Library\.
-Those under development are offered in separate modules\.
+Similar to L2 constructs, L3 constructs that are ready for production use are included in the AWS Construct Library.
+Those under development are offered in separate modules.

-## Defining constructs<a name="constructs_define"></a>
+## Defining constructs<a name="constructs-define"></a>

-### Composition<a name="constructs_composition"></a>
+### Composition<a name="constructs-composition"></a>

-*Composition* is the key pattern for defining higher\-level abstractions through constructs\.
-A high\-level construct can be composed from any number of lower\-level constructs\.
-From a bottom\-up perspective, you use constructs to organize the individual AWS resources that you want to deploy\.
-You use whatever abstractions are convenient for your purpose, with as many levels as you need\.
+*Composition* is the key pattern for defining higher-level abstractions through constructs.
+A high-level construct can be composed from any number of lower-level constructs.
+From a bottom-up perspective, you use constructs to organize the individual AWS resources that you want to deploy.
+You use whatever abstractions are convenient for your purpose, with as many levels as you need.

-With composition, you define reusable components and share them like any other code\.
-For example, a team can define a construct that implements the company’s best practice for an Amazon DynamoDB table, including backup, global replication, automatic scaling, and monitoring\.
-The team can share the construct internally with other teams, or publicly\.
+With composition, you define reusable components and share them like any other code.
+For example, a team can define a construct that implements the company’s best practice for an Amazon DynamoDB table, including backup, global replication, automatic scaling, and monitoring.
+The team can share the construct internally with other teams, or publicly.

-Teams can use constructs like any other library package\.
-When the library is updated, developers get access to the new version’s improvements and bug fixes, similar to any other code library\.
+Teams can use constructs like any other library package.
+When the library is updated, developers get access to the new version’s improvements and bug fixes, similar to any other code library.

-### Initialization<a name="constructs_init"></a>
+### Initialization<a name="constructs-init"></a>

-Constructs are implemented in classes that extend the [https://docs.aws.amazon.com/cdk/api/v2/docs/constructs.Construct.html](https://docs.aws.amazon.com/cdk/api/v2/docs/constructs.Construct.html) base class\.
-You define a construct by instantiating the class\.
+Constructs are implemented in classes that extend the [https://docs.aws.amazon.com/cdk/api/v2/docs/constructs.Construct.html](https://docs.aws.amazon.com/cdk/api/v2/docs/constructs.Construct.html) base class.
+You define a construct by instantiating the class.
 All constructs take three parameters when they are initialized:
-+ **scope** – The construct's parent or owner\.
-This can either be a stack or another construct\.
-Scope determines the construct's place in the [construct tree](apps.md#apps-tree)\.
-You should usually pass `this` \(`self` in Python\), which represents the current object, for the scope\.
++ **scope** – The construct's parent or owner.
+This can either be a stack or another construct.
+Scope determines the construct's place in the [construct tree](apps.md#apps-tree).
+You should usually pass `this` (`self` in Python), which represents the current object, for the scope.
-+ **id** – An [identifier](identifiers.md) that must be unique within the scope\.
-The identifier serves as a namespace for everything that’s defined within the construct\.
-It’s used to generate unique identifiers, such as [resource names](resources.md#resources_physical_names) and AWS CloudFormation logical IDs\.
++ **id** – An [identifier](identifiers.md) that must be unique within the scope.
+The identifier serves as a namespace for everything that’s defined within the construct.
+It’s used to generate unique identifiers, such as [resource names](resources.md#resources-physical-names) and AWS CloudFormation logical IDs.

-  Identifiers need only be unique within a scope\.
-This lets you instantiate and reuse constructs without concern for the constructs and identifiers they might contain, and enables composing constructs into higher\-level abstractions\.
-In addition, scopes make it possible to refer to groups of constructs all at once\.
-Examples include for [tagging](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.Tag.html), or specifying where the constructs will be deployed\.
+  Identifiers need only be unique within a scope.
+This lets you instantiate and reuse constructs without concern for the constructs and identifiers they might contain, and enables composing constructs into higher-level abstractions.
+In addition, scopes make it possible to refer to groups of constructs all at once.
+Examples include for [tagging](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.Tag.html), or specifying where the constructs will be deployed.
-+ **props** – A set of properties or keyword arguments, depending on the language, that define the construct’s initial configuration\.
-Higher\-level constructs provide more defaults, and if all prop elements are optional, you can omit the props parameter completely\.
++ **props** – A set of properties or keyword arguments, depending on the language, that define the construct’s initial configuration.
+Higher-level constructs provide more defaults, and if all prop elements are optional, you can omit the props parameter completely.

-### Configuration<a name="constructs_config"></a>
+### Configuration<a name="constructs-config"></a>

-Most constructs accept `props` as their third argument \(or in Python, keyword arguments\), a name/value collection that defines the construct's configuration\.
-The following example defines a bucket with AWS Key Management Service \(AWS KMS\) encryption and static website hosting enabled\.
-Since it does not explicitly specify an encryption key, the `Bucket` construct defines a new `kms.Key` and associates it with the bucket\.
+Most constructs accept `props` as their third argument (or in Python, keyword arguments), a name/value collection that defines the construct's configuration.
+The following example defines a bucket with AWS Key Management Service (AWS KMS) encryption and static website hosting enabled.
+Since it does not explicitly specify an encryption key, the `Bucket` construct defines a new `kms.Key` and associates it with the bucket.

 ------
 #### [ TypeScript ]